bschulz81/AcceleratedLinearAlgebra/README.md

 # Version history

 ### 30.06.2026
-Added a better handling for complex conjugate variables with an additional flag in the datablock class.
+Added a better handling for complex conjugate variables with an additional flag in the datablock, mdspan,mdspan_data classes.
 Conjugated tensors have this flag set to true, and then the accessor operator makes the conjugation on the fly if the datatype is std::complex.
 The printer was adapted to this.
 Unfortunately, this is not yet in the class DistributedDatablock that that distributes data over MPI, but it is fast to implement...

 ### 29.06.2026